 2. Remove tensor wrap & loose gauze in 3 days.
 Throw away loose gauze.
-If there are small white sticky bandages, leave them in place until they fall off.
-Rewrap with tensor wrap.
+Leave small white sticky bandages in place, rewrap with tensor wrap.

-3. Keep incisions clean and dry until 72 hours after surgery, at which point you may shower unless your incisions are draining.
+3. Keep incisions clean and dry until 72 hours after surgery, at which point you may shower.
 No tub baths, swimming pools, hot tubs, etc. for a minimum of 3 weeks following surgery.
 DO NOT scrub or pick off the white sticky bandages or paper tapes (SteriStrips) underneath.